SharePoint/sp-dev-docs/docs/transform/modernize-scanner.md

 ## Step 1: Get the latest version of the SharePoint modernization scanner

 Since SharePoint Online continuously evolves and more and more modern capabilities are added it's important to always download the latest version of the scanner.
 [Download the SharePoint Modernization executable](https://github.com/SharePoint/sp-dev-modernization/blob/dev/Tools/SharePoint.Modernization/Releases/SharePoint.Modernization.Scanner.exe?raw=true) and get started.
-This page contains all information to get you started, but if you want to get more details then checkout the [detailed user guide](https://github.com/SharePoint/sp-dev-modernization/blob/master/Tools/SharePoint.Modernization/Modernization%20Scanner.md).
+This page and the other pages linked to it contain all information to get you started, but also all the report details and an FAQ.

 ## Step 2: Preparing for a scan